Friary Grange Leisure Centre project

 Will Freedom Leisure still run the leisure centre?

-Yes Freedom Leisure has committed to continuing to run the leisure centre.
+Yes, Freedom Leisure has committed to continuing running the leisure centre.

 Why can’t the school take on the leisure centre in full?